Kim Jong Un’s support for Russia sparks warnings from the West

 ‘Comrades’

-Reporting from Seoul, Al Jazeera’s Florence Looi said it was significant that Kim Jong Un had chosen Putin to be the first foreign leader that he has met since the pandemic.
+Reporting from Seoul, Al Jazeera’s Florence Looi said it was significant that Kim had chosen Putin to be the first foreign leader that he has met since the pandemic.

 Looi also explained what North Korea and Russia’s closer ties will look like after the meeting between the two leaders.